Computational-Plant-Science/plantit/README.md

 - Remove migrations and stored files
 - Rebuild containers
 - Run migrations
-- Create a Django superuser (username `admin`, password `admin`)
+- Create a Django superuser (username `admin`, password `admin`) for the web application
-- Configure a mock IRODS server and compute cluster
+- Configure a mock IRODS server and compute cluster, populating a `known_hosts` file and creating a public/private keypair in `config/ssh`
 - Build the Vue front end

-Then bring the project up with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`.
+Then bring the project up with `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up` (`-d` for detached mode).

 This will start a number of containers: